How to Write the Equity Sales Team Memo: The Best Part of Working in ECM?

 - Net Income

-This part provides a quick overview of the public comps and the key metrics and multiples:
+This part provides a quick overview of the Comparable Company Analysis and the key metrics and multiples:

 - Stock Price

 - Equity Value